How To Improve As Havoc Demon Hunter — Dragonflight 10.2

 Metamorphosis forms a large portion of the Havoc damage

-toolkit due to just how much damage can be poured in during the cooldown, with
+toolkit due to just how much damage can be poured in during the cooldown, as it

 When using Chaotic Transformation, you need to make sure as well